 Our experienced attorneys have served thousands of clients like you who find themselves needing legal assistance in domestic or family matters.
-Pickard Law understands the pressures and problems families experience in our society and strives to provide professional, compassionate service to our clients.
+Pickard Law, P.C., understands the pressures and problems families experience in our society and strives to provide professional, compassionate service to our clients.

 People can sometimes feel overwhelmed by their situation and the legal proceedings in which they find themselves.
-Pickard Law will help guide you through the process and persistently represent your interests.
+Pickard Law, P.C., will help guide you through the process and persistently represent your interests.
 Call us at 303-989-6655 to speak with an attorney.

 Your Trusted Legal Resource

-Pickard Law has nearly 100 years of combined legal experience handling family law cases.
-If you find yourself entangled in child custody, child support, or parental rights disputes with your former spouse, our team of attorneys can assist you with navigating the process.
+The lawyers of Pickard Law, P.C., have more than 80 years of combined legal experience handling family law cases.
+If you find yourself entangled in child custody, child support or parental rights disputes with your former spouse, our team of attorneys can assist you with navigating the process.
 We can also help you modify or remain in compliance with any court-ordered rulings.

-Child custody, child support, divorce, and spousal maintenance are among the more emotionally charged legal cases in the legal field.
+Child custody, child support, divorce and spousal maintenance are among the more emotionally charged legal cases in the legal field.
 Our family law attorneys have helped thousands of clients throughout the years face these emotionally challenging situations, and we can help you, too.
-Call the trusted family law attorneys at Pickard Law to schedule a free, confidential appointment with a lawyer who will listen to fully understand your situation and help you to manage your legal issues.
+Call Pickard Law, P.C., to schedule a free, confidential appointment with a lawyer who will listen to fully understand your situation and help you to manage your legal issues.

-Our team of skilled professionals provides courteous, expert legal service to the metropolitan Denver area and communities throughout the State of Colorado.
-Pickard Law gives you the care and service you deserve when facing legal matters regarding family or domestic issues.
+Our team of skilled professionals provides courteous, expert legal service to the metropolitan Denver area and communities throughout the state of Colorado.
+Pickard Law, P.C., gives you the care and service you deserve when facing legal matters regarding family or domestic issues.

-The attorneys at Pickard Law P.C. in Littleton, Colorado, have experience managing complex family law cases in Adams, Arapahoe, Boulder, Denver, Douglas, and Jefferson counties and throughout the state.
-The compassionate, skilled family lawyers at Pickard Law know that matters of divorce and child custody can be demanding emotional experiences.
+The attorneys at Pickard Law, P.C., in Littleton, Colorado, have experience managing complex family law cases in Adams, Arapahoe, Boulder, Denver, Douglas and Jefferson counties and throughout the state.
+The compassionate, skilled family lawyers at Pickard Law, P.C., know that matters of divorce and child custody can be demanding emotional experiences.
 We provide our clients with the personal attention their cases deserve.

 - One spouse must reside in the state at least 91 days before filing.